 It is my pleasure to welcome you to the University of Tennessee Health Science Center (UTHSC).
 The Health Science Center is a statewide institution with its home campus in Memphis, and major locations in Knoxville, Chattanooga and Nashville, as well as more than 100 clinical and educational sites across Tennessee.

-Our institution comprises six fully accredited health science colleges -- Dentistry, Graduate Health Sciences, Health Professions, Medicine, Nursing and Pharmacy which are integrated for maximum educational and clinical impact at our major locations.
+Our institution comprises six fully accredited health science colleges - Dentistry, Graduate Health Sciences, Health Professions, Medicine, Nursing and Pharmacy - which are integrated for maximum educational and clinical impact at our major locations.
 These colleges are the primary source of health care professional training for the state of Tennessee.
-The main campus in Memphis serves as the home of all our colleges as well as the location of four core, partner, teaching hospitals -- Methodist University Hospital, Le Bonheur Childrens Hospital, the Regional Medical Center, and the Department of Veterans Affairs Medical Center.
-The Colleges of Medicine, Pharmacy, and Health Professions constitute our major location in Knoxville, which is based at the UT Medical Center.
-In Chattanooga, the College of Medicine maintains a large campus in close association with the Erlanger Medical Center.
-In Nashville, a partnership with the Saint Thomas Health System will serve as a base for all six of our colleges in the states capitol city.
+The main campus in Memphis serves as the home of all our colleges as well as the location of four core, partner, teaching hospitals -- Methodist UT Hospital, Le Bonheur Children’s Hospital, Regional One Health (formerly known as The MED), and the Department of Veterans Affairs Medical Center.
+The Colleges of Medicine, Pharmacy and Health Professions constitute our major location in Knoxville, which is based at the UT Medical Center.
+In Chattanooga, the College of Medicine maintains a large campus in close association with the Erlanger Health System.
+In Nashville, a partnership with Saint Thomas Health system will serve as a base for all six of our colleges in the state’s capitol city.

-Our clinical practices account for more than $200 million in revenue.
+Our clinical practices account for more than $300 million in revenue.
 Our sponsored program enterprise, consisting of grants, contracts and non-clinical services, contributes more than $200 million to the UTHSC mission.
-In addition to our degree-granting programs, UTHSC has approximately 1,200 physician residents and fellows in 86 fully accredited training programs.
+In addition to our degree-granting programs with 3,000 students, UTHSC has approximately 1,200 physician residents and fellows in 86 fully accredited training programs.
 Advanced training for nurses, pharmacists, dentists, health professionals, and medical scientists is integral to the Health Science Center.

 Please visit our individual college Web sites as well as our UTHSC content Web sites to learn more about our diverse, highly skilled team and our central role in the dynamic field of health care education, discovery and delivery.